PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective: Numerical Experiments

 \section{Numerical Experiments}

-We compare various \PolarGrad optimizers with \textsc{Adam}(W) and \Muon, and study the effect of polar decomposition algorithms.
+We compare various \PolarGrad optimizers with \textsc{Adam}(W) and \Muon, and study the effect of different numerical polar decomposition algorithms.
 For more comprehensive understanding of \Muon and more generally \PolarGrad optimizers for different types of matrix optimization problems, including the use of deterministic and stochastic gradients, convexity of the problem (strongly convex, convex and nonconvex problems), and different applications including traditional statistical learning problems and language model pre-training, we include a number of numerical experiments in this section.
 We start with (strongly) convex problems including a matrix quadratic regression and a matrix logistic regression, followed by a nonconvex low-rank matrix completion problem with simulated data.
 We then perform Qwen2.5 and GPT-2 Small pre-training experiment.
 Details of the experiments are given in \Cref{sec:details}.
 Additional numerical experiments on GPT-2 Medium pre-training are given in \Cref{sec:add_expt}.
+Open-source implementation of \PolarGrad is available at \url{https://github.com/timlautk/polargrad}.